floriankraemer/floriankraemer.github.io/_posts/2024-11-19-Approval-Testing-A-Test-Approach-to-legacy-Systems.markdown

 comments: true
 ---

-I'm again in a situation in which I have to deal with a ~14 year old, very organically grown systems that are composed of three bigger applications and a lot smaller services (AWS Lambda functions) around them.
-The whole project began with just two people.
+I'm once again in a situation where I need to work with a ~14-year-old, organically grown system consisting of three larger applications and numerous smaller services (primarily AWS Lambda functions).
+The entire project began with just two people.

-History repeats itself and it is pretty *normal* that those applications suffer from very tight coupling, even across their boundaries by for example sharing parts of one of the many databases they use.
-In my experience it is very rare that start ups, especially 10-20 years ago, started with well designed systems.
-Growth and quick results are more important to get further investments than a well designed system in the beginning.
+History repeats itself, and it’s unsurprising that these applications suffer from tight coupling—even across boundaries—by, for instance, sharing parts of one of the many databases in use.
+In my experience, it's rare for startups, especially those founded 10-20 years ago, to begin with well-designed systems.
+Early growth and rapid results are often prioritized to secure further investment over creating a robust architecture.
 Fair enough.
-The long term impact of not addressing that in the mid to long term is worth another article. b
+The long-term impact of failing to address this in the mid-to-long term, however, is worth a separate discussion.

-But what makes such systems really hard to work with is that they usually lack proper tests and test coverage.
-It is more or less impossible to make a change to the system with good faith in not breaking something else.
-This leeds to the problem of how you can get quickly sufficient tests that allow you to gain some confidence in that your changes won't break everything.
+What makes such systems especially difficult to work with is their typical lack of adequate tests and test coverage.
+As a result, it's nearly impossible to make changes confidently without risking unintended breakages.
+This raises the question of how to quickly develop sufficient tests to gain confidence that changes won’t disrupt other parts of the system.

 Approval tests will help us here.